-How to set yourself apart from the competition on social media outlets
+How to set yourself apart from the competition on social media marketing platforms

 Following, we will discuss three trends to follow when generating social media marketing material that coincides with three up and coming trends: minimalism, wellness and personal connection.

 People want simplicity: not only with the content with which they interact, but also in how they approach their lives.
 When serving up new content, always strive for simple imagery and direct video content.
 Technology continues to have an increased presence in our lives, making us feel increasingly distant from the physical world.